JabrielHo/IS216-HandyMandy/README.md

 ## Getting Started

-### Vue Project Installation
+### Vue Project Installation for Local Development

 1. Clone the repository
+2. Create a .env file in the root folder for Firebase connection as per firebaseConfig.js
-2. Install the dependencies using
+3. Install the dependencies using
     ```bash
     npm install
     ```
-3. Start the web service locally using
+4. Start the web service locally using
     ```bash
     npm run dev
     ```